 Intermittent Fasting has rocked the nutrition world and provided new perspectives.
-In this actionable guide, you will discover how you can benefit from the latest discoveries, including but not limited to:
+In this guide, you will discover how you can enjoy the latest discoveries, including:

 - System overview and background